-With Open Banking, customers and bank owners may reap the benefits of online banking.
+With Open Banking, customers and bank owners may reap the benefits of Online Banking.
 The following are a few of them:

-1. Helping customers in their operations:
+1. Helping customers in their operations

 Open banking makes it easier for clients to acquire answers and services adapted to their specific needs, hence facilitating their operations.
 Since a huge variety of APIs already exists and continues to grow, everything has become simpler.
 You only require access to technology.
 Reduced time is spent and operations are automated.

-2. Centralization of services:
+2. Centralisation of services

 With open banking, banks regain complete authority over the many services that customers require, including advising, loans, transfers, and financing.
 Thus, everything is conducted with more transparency and centralised administration.

-3. Increase in the financial market:
+3. Increase in the financial market